 Kawasaki’s Ninja 250 is known for its quick, lightweight handling and manageable powerband.
 For that reason, most enthusiasts associate the quarter-liter screamer with nimble sport riding, not off-road excursions.
-Despite that perception, Indonesia’s Brilliant Custom turned a Ninja 250 into a retro-styled scrambler.
+Despite that perception, ’s Brilliant Custom turned a Ninja 250 into a retro-styled scrambler.

 After stripping the sportbike of its fairings, fenders, and front end, the build team slapped on a new USD fork and round LED headlight.
 The retro aesthetic extends to the shortened front fender and circular instrument cluster.
 A new tank painted in a red-white-black color scheme and a tuck and roll leather bench seat also contribute to the scrambler theme.